 Let’s look at a few of the details you should consider before you file a lawsuit against your employer.

-Lawsuits should be saved for the most egregious acts — you can’t rightfully sue your employer every time you’re unhappy with your job.
-But that doesn’t mean there aren’t some circumstances when a lawsuit is appropriate.
+Save a lawsuit for the most egregious acts.
+You can’t rightfully sue your employer every time you’re unhappy, but that doesn’t mean there aren’t some circumstances when a lawsuit is appropriate.
 Here are a few situations where you may want to consider taking legal action against your employer.

 Under the Civil Rights Act and the American Disabilities Act, it is illegal for an employer to discriminate against an employee or applicant based on race, gender, sex, ethnicity, religion or disability.
-If an employer discriminates against you, this could be a situation where a lawsuit is warranted.
+If you experienced discrimination by an employer, a lawsuit might be warranted.

 The most frequently talked about form of harassment in a workplace is sexual harassment, although there are other kinds.
 Harassment does not need to come from the employer for you to sue.
-If you’re being harassed by a coworker, client or supervisor, and your employer doesn’t address the issue, a lawsuit may change those workplace dynamics.
+If a coworker, client or supervisor harasses you and your employer doesn’t address the issue, a lawsuit may change those workplace dynamics.

-Wrongful termination happens when an employer unethically lets an employee go for a reason unrelated to their performance or the state of the company.
+Wrongful termination happens when an employer lets an employee go for a reason unrelated to their performance or the state of the company.
 Wrongful termination may happen if the manager is looking to retaliate against the employer or as an act of discrimination.
-While wrongful termination can be difficult to prove, employees who can state their case may sue.
+While wrongful termination can be difficult to prove, suing your employer is an option.

-However, there are some situations where an employee would be able to sue an employer over a workplace injury that isn’t covered under workers’ compensation.
+However, there are situations where an employee could sue an employer over a workplace injury not covered under workers’ compensation.
 Those situations include third party negligence, toxic substance, defective products or intentional accidents caused by the employer.

-Employees might sue if they’re injured on the job and the employer does not have a workers’ compensation plan or the plan inadequately covers the financial burden.
+Employees can sue their employer if they were injured on the job and the employer does not have a workers’ compensation plan or the plan inadequately covers the financial burden.

 Starting a Lawsuit Against Your Employer

-If you believe you have a case against your employer, there are a few crucial steps you should take to ensure the process goes smoothly.
+If you believe you have a case against your employer, take the following crucial steps to ensure the process goes smoothly.

 Talking with an attorney first, especially through a free consultation, allows you to understand whether a lawsuit would be justified.
 If a lawyer lets you know early on that you don’t have a case, you don’t need to waste time and energy collecting evidence or trying to negotiate with your employer.